The Garden Grazer

 Ingredients for Orange Tofu

-For this recipe you will toss together:
+For this recipe, you'll toss together:

 • Crispy baked tofu: We'll make one batch of my oil-free Crispy Baked Tofu.
 For this, you'll need a 14-ounce block extra-firm tofu, tamari, nutritional yeast, and cornstarch.
 If you have a tofu press, use that to remove the excess moisture before baking.
 Otherwise, gently squeeze your tofu between paper towels or a kitchen towel.
 Then for easy oil-free baking, I place parchment paper (or a silicone baking mat) on the baking sheet.